antrap/DSA/README.md

 # DSA
-This repo questions few questions that Ihave solved from Geeks for geeks covering various topics.
+This repo contains few questions that I have solved from Geeks for geeks covering various topics.